RENEE MONTAGNE, Host:

-Representative SCOTT GARRETT (Republican, New Jersey): I was never one, even when George Bush was in the White House, to say we should be engaged in nation building.
+SCOTT GARRETT: I was never one, even when George Bush was in the White House, to say we should be engaged in nation building.
 I never thought that was the appropriate role of the United States.
-So now we've sort of checked I don't know if it's simple to say we've check off that box, but it is a pretty important box that we checked off as far as getting bin Laden.
+So now we've sort of checked - I don't know if it's simple to say we've check off that box, but it is a pretty important box that we checked off as far as getting bin Laden.

 WELNA: Others have recently shifted their stance on Afghanistan.

-Representative NORM DICKS (Democrat, Washington): You know, up here we have to kind of decide what the priorities are.
+NORM DICKS: You know, up here we have to kind of decide what the priorities are.